This Protector’s Activity was contributed by Laurel Downs, the Forest Health Conservation Coordinator with The Nature Conservancy.

 What to Look For

-It is nearly impossible to tell if firewood has harmful insects living inside the wood.
-So, if you do need to travel with firewood for any reason, purchase firewood that is labeled as certified, heat-treated firewood (in New York it will be labeled as “New York Approved Heat-treated Firewood/Pest Free” with the producer’s name and address), or – keep that firewood as near as possible to where it originated!
+It’s nearly impossible to tell if firewood contains harmful insects.
+If you need to travel with firewood, make sure to purchase certified, heat-treated firewood (in New York, look for the label “New York Approved Heat-treated Firewood/Pest Free” with the producer’s name and address), or keep the firewood as close as possible to its original source.

-Stick to the rules to protect your trees; any firewood you transport in New York should be accompanied by a document with the source, origin, and/or heat-treatment of the firewood.
-Even if traveling with firewood cut for personal use, be sure to have a Self-issued Certificate of Origin – this could save you from losing your firewood or even a hefty fine!
+Follow the rules to protect our trees!
+Any firewood you transport in New York should include documentation of its source, origin, or heat treatment.
+Even if you’re traveling with firewood cut for personal use, carry a Self-Issued Certificate of Origin – this can save you from losing your firewood or facing a hefty fine!

 Use these tools to learn more about firewood regulations and where to source local firewood.